Hatoo22/2026-GP1-14/README.md

 - Python
 - Natural Language Processing (NLP)
 - Machine Learning

-## How to Run
+- Transformers
+- Pandas

+## launch instructions
+1. Download the labeled dataset from the `Labeled_Data` folder
-1. Open the project folder
+2. Open the model script in the `Model_Training` folder
-2. Navigate to the `src` file
-3. Run the main program (instructions may vary depending on the setup)
+3. Run the script to analyze game comments